jonrhall/swill-sdk/README.md

 ### Who would use it?

 Anyone who loves CraftBeerPi3 already and wants to develop an app that controls or listens to CraftBeerPi3 in some custom way.
-That could be as simple as aNode app to create brewing notifications, or as complex as an entirely new, custom interface that you create for your own CraftBeerPi3 installation.
+That could be as simple as Node app to create brewing notifications, or as complex as an entirely new custom interface that you create for your own CraftBeerPi3 installation.

 ## Usage